 I have my own hypothesis which I may share with you in the future.

-For now let’s stay focused on the task at hand: how to skip the problems and get top rankings (in days) for your business.
+For now let’s stay focused on the task at hand: how to skip the problems and get top search engine rankings (in days) for your business.

-Fundamental Truth #1 – The Obsession For High Competition Keywords That Will Stall Your Progress Indefinitely
+Fundamental Truth #1 – An Obsession For High Competition Keywords Will Stall Your SEO Strategy Indefinitely

 The diagram below describes the way your prospects are using Google every day.